top 0

 Japanese tie-dye

 Upgrade your university tie-dye skills by learning the art of shibori, an ancient Japanese dyeing technique that utilises manual manipulation of the cloth (a.k.a. bunching, folding, and tying) in order to create traditional patterns with plant-derived indigo dye.
 Hong Kong’s first—and best—shibori studio is Lantau Blue, a picturesque village studio located in Shek Pik, Lantau.
-The fabric-dyeing workshops last for around two to three hours, and prices range from $50 for coasters to $1,000 for clothing imported from Japan—just don’t forget to drop by an ATM first as the classes are cash-only!
+The fabric-dyeing workshops last for around two to three hours, and range from coasters to clothing imported from Japan—just don’t forget to drop by an ATM first as the classes are cash-only!

 Lantau Blue, 26 Tai Long Wan Tsuen, Shek Pik, Lantau Island